Black Market Auto Sales

 And remember, no licensed New Mexico automobile dealer displays vehicles on street corners or abandoned restaurant parking lots.
 You can find them at their dealerships, offering a minimum 15 day/500 mile warranty, bonded and insured and always there for you if there is a problem with your

-Buying From The Curb is Not Worth the Risk!
+Buying From a Black Market Dealer is Not Worth the Risk!

 Just this week, I had a consumer come to our office and discuss with me their awful experience dealing with a $2000 purchase of a vehicle off a curb here in Albuquerque.
 The consumer had saved up for over six months to purchase the car and was excited to finally have the transportation they needed to get to and from work.
 It did not really work out that way.